 Having constructed one now, I can say from experience that in theory it’s a simple idea, but to make something that’s going be safe, robust and will last lands a few more considerations and snags along the way.

-The main thing we’re looking at is displacement – effectively the amount of air the compressor can push, so, go big.
+The main thing we’re looking at is displacement – effectively the throughput of the compressor, so, go big.

-Displacements of these encased type compressors range from a 2cm² to 21cm².
-In my case I went straight for the one of largest, the SC21F; with a displacement of 20.95cm² it weighs a back breaking 14KG, and is about the largest practical encased type compressor usable for this application.
+Displacements of these encased type compressors range from a 2cm² to 43cm².
+In my case I went straight for the one of largest, the SC21F; with a displacement of 20.95cm² it tips the scales at 14KG, and is about the largest practical encased type compressor usable for this application.

 SC21F is also a good match for the 6L tank I have, filling it to 120 PSI in an acceptable 59 seconds.
 Sadly the whole lot weighs 23KG making the rig difficult to move around.
 This type of compressor is more likely to be found in a larger application like a supermarket freezer or an air conditioning unit.